Home / Grants Directory / Social Enterprise Grants

 Critical Rule: No Double-Dipping

 Each funder must cover different eligible costs.
 You cannot claim the same expense from two funders — this is grounds for clawback and can blacklist you from future funding.
 Keep meticulous records of which costs are covered by which program.
 A shared spreadsheet with columns for each funder is essential.
+Some social enterprises hire a bookkeeper specifically to manage multi-funder cost allocation — this is a worthwhile investment once you have 3+ active funding sources.

 Impact Measurement for Grant Applications